mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

 > If you think you are worth what you know, you are very wrong.
-Your knowledge today does not have much value beyond a couple of years.
+Your knowledge today doesn't have much value beyond a couple of years.
 Your value is what you can learn and how easily you can adapt to the changes this profession brings so often.

 *Jose M. Aguilar*